EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Appendix

-\textbf{ED Tasks:} \\ \emph{Vital Sign Development}: Predicts the progression of vital signs over 24 hours or until ED discharge, using data up to a random time point in the ED stay. \\ \emph{Admission Prediction}: Determines whether an ED patient will be hospitalized or discharged home, using all static and dynamic data available at ED admission, simulating until the ED stay ends. \\ \emph{Discharge Diagnosis}: Forecasts ICD categories at ED discharge, using all ED data up to that point.
+\textbf{ED Tasks:} \\ \emph{Vital Sign Development}: Predicts the progression of vital signs over 24 hours or until ED discharge, using data up to a random time point in the ED stay. \\ \emph{Admission Prediction}: Determines whether an ED patient will be hospitalized or discharged home, using all static and dynamic data available at ED admission, simulating until the ED stay ends.
+The ground-truth label is positive if the final ED disposition is hospital admission.
+The rollout-derived prediction is positive if the generated ED disposition is \texttt{ADMITTED}, and negative if the generated terminal ED disposition is \texttt{DISCHARGED} or \texttt{DIED}.
+A fixed maximum-step guard is additionally used as fallback; if reached, the simulation is stopped and the prediction is assigned a negative label, but this fallback was not triggered in our experiments. \\ \emph{Discharge Diagnosis}: Forecasts ICD categories at ED discharge (multi-label prediction over 18 categories as defined by \citet{slee1978international}), using all ED data up to that point.
 The LOS indicator is set to zero for direct prediction of disposition and ICD categories.

-\textbf{Hospital Tasks:} \\ \emph{Medication Development}: Predicts administered medications over 24 hours or until hospital discharge, using data up to a random time point in the hospital ward. \\ \emph{Lab Value Development}: Predicts performed lab tests and their results over 24 hours or until discharge, using data up to a random time point in the hospital ward. \\ \emph{Discharge Diagnosis}: Forecasts ICD categories at hospital discharge, using all patient data up to that point.
+\textbf{Hospital Tasks:} \\ \emph{Medication Development}: Predicts administered medications over 24 hours or until hospital discharge, using data up to a random time point in the hospital ward. \\ \emph{Lab Value Development}: Predicts performed lab tests and their results over 24 hours or until discharge, using data up to a random time point in the hospital ward. \\ \emph{Discharge Diagnosis}: Forecasts ICD categories at hospital discharge (multi-label prediction over 18 categories as defined by \citet{slee1978international}), using all patient data up to that point.
 The LOS indicator is set to zero for direct prediction.